themishmash/hiking-terminal-app/software_developmentplan.md

 In terms of error handling, I used a begin and rescue for the entering of wheelchair and dog friendly data.
 Users can only input Y or N for these questions (a boolean data type).
 I understand this is not usually how begin and rescue would be used (it is normally used for unexpected errors), however I am using it for the purposes of showing I can use this error handling approach.

+## User Interaction and Experience
+Develop an outline of the user interaction and experience for the application.
+Your outline must include:
+- how the user will find out how to interact with / use each feature
+- how the user will interact with / use each feature
+- how errors will be handled by the application and displayed to the user

+### How the user will find out how to interact with / use each feature
+Users will be presented with the menu after they initiate the Ruby run file.
+They then need to follow the instructions

+### How the user will interact with / use each feature
+Users have two main ways to interact with the features of this app.
+The first way is to select the menu option to search for a hike.
+They are then presented with sub-features where they can search for hikes by scrolling a list of hikes that are sorted by names, distance, distance from Melbourne, place names and hikes that are wheelchair friendly or dog friendly.

+### How errors will be handled by the application and displayed to the user
+Currently, errors